cepthomas/Nebulua/README.md

     - Main which does window event loop and the cli.
     - Midi receive events callback.
     - Timer periodic events callback.
-- The shared resource that requires synchronization is a singleton `AppInterop`.
+- The shared resource that requires synchronization is a singleton `Interop`.
 It is protected by a `CRITICAL_SECTION`.
 Thread access to the UI is protected by `InvokeIfRequired()`.
 - The app interop translates between internal `LUA_XXX` status and user-facing `enum NebStatus`.
   The interop never throws.